 In this sense we consider the time is always ripe for the next insurrection.
 Better a failed insurrection than a hundred vacillations which cause the failure of a hundred occasions from which it might have been possible for the final revolution to break out.
 We are therefore against those who say that the recent defeat of the revolutionary movement should make us reflect and conclude that we should be more prudent.
-We consider that the time for insurrection has come precisely because it is always time to fight, whereas procrastinating is useful only capital.
+We consider that the time for insurrecmeaning, and marks the definitive critique of any 'closed' attempt to organise the management of the class conflict.